RIKEN-RCCS/lens3/v2/doc/design.md

 same name.
 This error should be noticeable to users.
 The pool should NOT become inoperable.

-#### User Tests
+#### User tests

-- Disable a user.
+Disable a user.
 It is done by `$ lens3-admin stop-user true uid`

-- Delete a user.
+Delete a user.
 It is done by `$ lens3-admin kill-user uid`

-#### Forced Backend Start Failure
+#### Forced backend start failure

+A timeout in starting a backend make the pool suspended.
+It happens, for example, when the remote filesystem blocks its operations.
+In particular, MinIO doesn't even output the servicing URL in such cases.

-Replace /usr/local/bin/minio with a dummy such as `sleep 3600`.
+To test such a condition, replace /usr/local/bin/minio with a dummy command such as "sleep 3600".
 It should cause a timeout.
-The pool should become suspended.
+Check the pool should become suspended.

-#### Forced Termination of Services
+#### Forced backends down

-- Kill the backend process by STOP.
+Kill the backend process by STOP.
 It causes heartbeat failure.
 The backend should be terminated.
-It leaves backend and "sudo" processes in the STOP state.
+Note that it would leave the backend and "sudo" processes in the STOP state.

-- Kill the Lens3 service.

-- Kill the backend process.
+Or, kill the backend process, randomly.

-#### Forced Keyval-DB Down
+#### Forced keyval-db down

 Stopping the keyval-db is fatal.
 Check an error is noticeable to users.
 Restarting Lens3 is needed.

+- Stop the keybal-db service.

-- Do "chmod" on the keybal-db's store file or directory.
+- Or, do "chmod" on the keybal-db's store file or directory.

-- Or, stop the keybal-db service.

-#### Force MQTT Server Down
+#### Force MQTT server down

 Start/stop the MQTT server, randomly.

+#### Forced termination of the service

+Stop or kill  the Lens3 service.

-#### Test Generated Garbage
+#### Generated garbage in tests

 Test programs will create garbage as bucket names "lenticularis-oddity-XXX".